aws-samples/sample-thailand-secure-lz/cloudformation/readme.md

     - Confirm the configuration settings and select "Create policy and apply".
     - BUG: CloudFormation service in Thailand region does not recognize AWS::SecurityHub::ConfigurationPolicy CloudFormation Resources; Aggregator finding is not yet available.
 WORKAROUND: The above central configuration has to be done manually.

-4. In the **Audit** account, create an Event Pattern to send an automated email alert on CRITICAL or HIGH severity findings from Security Hub and GuardDuty products.
+4. In the **Audit** account, create an Event Pattern to send an automated email alert on CRITICAL or HIGH severity findings from AWS Security Hub and GuardDuty products.
 Identify an email to subscribe to the SNS notification.
 - Deployment Account: delegated security audit account
 - Deployment Region: ap-southeast-7
 - CloudFormation script: "lz-audit-guardduty-notifications.yaml"